Gastrointestinal Carcinoid Tumor Clinical Trials

 - Ways to reduce the likelihood of cancer recurrence

 As a National Cancer Institute-designated Comprehensive Cancer Center, Moffitt has earned worldwide recognition for our landmark clinical research and resulting advances in cancer treatment.
 We’ll be pleased to provide a list of clinical trials currently underway in our highly acclaimed program, and we can also help match patients to studies that might meet their medical needs.

-If you’ve been diagnosed with a gastrointestinal carcinoid tumor and would like to explore your treatment options, including clinical trials, call 1-888-MOFFITT or complete a new patient registration form online.
+If you’ve been diagnosed with a gastrointestinal carcinoid tumor and would like to explore a clinical trial, call 813-745-6100 or 1-800-679-0775 (toll-free) or submit a clinical trials inquiry form online.
 We do not require referrals.